shanybar/event_entity_coref_ecb_plus/README.txt

         Parameters:
-            config_path - a path to a JSON file holds the test configuration (test_config.json) out_dir - an output directory
+            config_path - a path to a JSON file holds the test configuration (test_config.json) An explanation about this configuration file is provided in config_files_readme.txt. out_dir - an output directory

-        Output:
+        Main output:
-             Response (aka system prediction) files:
+                1) Two response (aka system prediction) files - CD_test_entity_mention_based.response_conll and CD_test_event_mention_based.response_conll.
-                1) CD_test_event_mention_based.response_conll - cross-document event coreference
+                 One for entity coreference and another on for event coreference.
-                clusters in a CoNLL format (suitable as an input to CoNLL scorer)
+                 Both of them are in a CoNLL format (suitable as an input to CoNLL scorer).
-                2) CD_test_entity_mention_based.response_conll - cross-document entity coreference
+                2) conll_f1_scores.txt - A text file contains the CoNLL coreference scorer's output (F1 score).
-                clusters in a CoNLL format (suitable as an input to CoNLL scorer)